 - Osprey POCO AG Raincover — This cool rain cover is made specifically for the Poco and fits around the canopy and sides of the Poco to create a rainproof haven for your little one.
 While no one plans to hike in the rain or snow, it can and does happen.
 Even in our own testing, the snow made an appearance that would have made the cover invaluable.

-Osprey offers a basic Poco and a Premier option.
+Osprey offers a basic Poco and a Premium option.
 The basic model is missing some key features we think are useful like an adjustable hip belt, water bottle holder, and a zippered waistband pocket.

 — Juliet Spurrier, MD & Wendy Schmitz